-- 2.01 The Employer recognizes the Union as the sole and exclusive bargaining agent for all Graduate and Registered Nurses employed in a nursing capacity at its homes, save and except the Assistant Director of Nursing/Assistant Director of Care and persons above the rank of Assistant Director of Nursing/Assistant Director of Care. - 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of more than forty-eight (48) hours per bi-weekly pay period, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work. - (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
+- 2.01 The Employer recognizes the Union as the sole and exclusive bargaining agent for all Registered Nurses and nurses with Temporary Certificate of Registration engaged in a nursing capacity save and except Assistant Director of Care and persons above the rank of Assistant Director of Care. - 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of seventy-five (75) bi-weekly hours, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work. - (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
 Such employee has the option of refusing work when it is made available to them, however, it is also understood that a casual part-time employee cannot unreasonably or consistently refuse to work shifts. - 2.03 Whenever the feminine pronoun is used in this agreement, it includes the masculine and non-binary pronoun, where the context so requires and viceversa.
 Where the singular is used, it may also be deemed to mean the plural and vice-versa.